andresgbecerra/co-induction-anguar/Interview/MySelf.md

 ***

-//TODO: Talk about a mistake
+//TODO: Talk about a mistake - STAR

 # Tell me about yourself